krypt0nn/flowerpot/README.md

 Read content of a transaction with provided hash.

-If transaction with such hash is not found - then `404` status with an empty body should be returned.
+If transaction with such hash is not found - then `404` status should be returned.

 ```ts
 type Response = object; // Standard transaction JSON format